andersevenrud/ha-nexa-bridge-x/README.md

 This is a custom component for Home Assistant that integrates with the [Nexa Bridge X](https://nexa.se/nexa-bridge-x).

-> The Nexa is a hub that collects data from various devices and represents it with a REST API and Websocket.

 Features:

+> See [help](#help) below if you want to see support for more devices.
+I don't personally own every single type, and this hub supports devices with different protocols.

 * Monitor energy use
 * Monitor switch states
-* Minitor dimmer states
+* Monitor dimmer switch states
 * Control switches
+* Control dimmer switches
-* Control dimmers/lights
+* Control lights

 ## Installation